datalogics-rgailiunas/apdfl-cplusplus-samples/DocumentOptimization/README.md

 ## ***PDFOptimizer***
-Optimizes a PDF document which can make it smaller in size, and load faster in a web browser.
+Demonstrates the use of PDFOptimizer.
+This compresses a PDF document to make it smaller so it's easier to process and download.